maxlath/wikibase-cli/docs/read_operations.md

 wd o <entities ids>
 ```

-A command to open a pages on Wikidata in a browser from the command line (yep, you can be that lazy)
+A command to open a pages on Wikidata in a browser from the command line (yep, you can be that lazy).
+For more sophisticated queries, see the [`wd hub`](#wd-hub)

 #### open entities and properties pages
 ```sh